 Consider the impacts of infiltrating stormwater on nearby resources.
 Infiltration trenches need to be set back outside Zone Is and Zone As for public drinking water supplies.
 Finally, avoid creating groundwater mounds near Chapter 21e sites that could alter subsurface flow patterns and spread groundwater pollution.

+Setback Requirements